Hectare urbain

 - To provide education, training and outreach activities in elementary and secondary schools: An intergenerational dialogue promotes peer-to-peer knowledge exchanges.

-3 action areas
+Some of our action areas

 The layout of the west path on HEC Montréal’s campus gave rise to a honey-producing forest.
 This layout was inspired by permaculture principles.
 The goal is to preserve, highlight and improve biodiversity and to create a place for exchanging, learning and conducting action research.